|

 The current settlements in Maple Valley township are Coral & Trufant.

 Coral, in Maple Valley Township, was first settled by Rev. Charles Parker in 1861.
 He donated 80 acres to become the new village.
 He became involved in lumbering.
 The lumber camp, called Stumptown, was said to be first named Stumptown after the Stump and Morris mill & was later platted as Coral.
+It was named Coral because it was easy to spell.
 Logging flourished and the Hart Oaks Company sawmill operated until 1880 when the pine forests

 in the area were exhausted.
 Coral Enterprise newspaper began publication here in 1875.
 The railroad came through in 1871 and